GGyll/audible-bookmark-extractor/README.md

 ## This tool allows a user to download their audiobooks from Audible and transcribes their bookmarks into text, which can be exported to Notion and Excel (.csv)

-main_file.py contains the CLI and most of the application login
+main_file.py contains the CLI and most of the application logic

 ### To start